grafana/developer-advocacy/projects/Adobo and Avocados/A&A 37 - Observability for testers with Abby Bangser.md

 		- SREs are QAs for systems
 		- platform engineers are automation engineers
 	- Lines are blurring between roles.
 Is that a good thing or a bad thing?
+- Observability of ourselves as testers and humans
+	- Why is it difficult?
 	- Why is mentoring important?
 		- TechVoices (mentors new and diverse speakers)
+	- Community
 		- CoffeeOps: she leads the London chapter, providing a space for DevOps professionals to talk in a more interactive space
 - Outro
 	- What's one piece of advice you would give to women or underrepresented groups who want to have a career in tech?
 	-